python-constraint/python-constraint/README.rst

 API documentation
 -----------------
 Documentation for the module is available at: http://python-constraint.github.io/python-constraint/.
-It can be built locally by running `make clean html` from the `docs` folder.
+It can be built locally by running :code:`make clean html` from the `docs` folder.
 For viewing RST files locally, `restview <https://pypi.org/project/restview/>`_ is recommended.

 Download and install